dobzacode/coinjar/README.md

 See `SECURITY_AUDIT.md` for detailed security analysis and recommendations.

+## 🚀 CI/CD Pipeline

+The project includes a comprehensive CI/CD pipeline using GitHub Actions that automatically runs on every push and pull request:

+### Pipeline Stages

+1. **Linting**: Runs ESLint to check code quality (continues on error)
+2. **Unit Tests**: Executes Vitest unit tests (continues on error)
+3. **E2E Tests**: Runs Playwright end-to-end tests (continues on error)
+4. **Deployment**: Deploys to Vercel on successful main branch pushes

+### GitHub Actions Workflow

+The workflow is configured to:

+- Run on `main` and `develop` branch pushes
+- Run on pull requests targeting `main`
+- Use `continue-on-error: true` for test stages to prevent blocking deployment
+- Upload Playwright test reports as artifacts (retained for 30 days)
+- Automatically deploy to Vercel production on main branch

+### Required Secrets

+To enable deployment, add these secrets to your GitHub repository:

+- `VERCEL_TOKEN`: Your Vercel authentication token
+- `VERCEL_ORG_ID`: Your Vercel organization ID (optional)
+- `VERCEL_PROJECT_ID`: Your Vercel project ID (optional)

+### Pre-commit Hooks

+The project uses Husky and lint-staged to enforce code quality:

+- **Husky**: Git hooks manager
+- **lint-staged**: Runs linters on staged files only
+- **Pre-commit hook**: Automatically runs ESLint, Prettier, and tests on staged files

+When you commit:

+1. ESLint fixes linting issues automatically
+2. Prettier formats code
+3. Unit tests run (if test files are staged)
+4. Commit proceeds if all checks pass

+### Manual Workflow Trigger

+You can manually trigger the workflow from the GitHub Actions tab.

 ## 🤝 Contributing

 Contributions are welcome!
 Please follow the code style guidelines: